 The Guest and HA Application Monitoring SDK is available as a tarball for Linux or a ZIP file for Windows.
-Both have a similar directory structure, shown in Table 1-1, with minor differences for compilation.
+Both have a similar directory structure, shown in Table 1-1.
+Components of the SDK, with minor differences for compilation.

 Directory or Folder Explanation of Contents bin/bin32 or bin/win32 bin/bin64 or bin/win64 Contains the vmware-appmonitor program, which controls the HA application monitoring heartbeat from the command line. docs/ Contains the Guest SDK terms and conditions, and text of related Open Source licenses.
 Also contains sample code for HA application monitoring. docs/VMGuestAppMonitor/ samples/C or samples/visualstudio samples/java The samples/C subdirectory (or samples/visualstudio subfolder) contains the sample.c (or appmon.cpp) program to demonstrate HA application monitoring API.
 Follow instructions in the README file to compile with make or with Visual Studio.
 The samples/java directory contains a Java native interface (JNI) implementation that builds on the C implementation.
 Again, see the README file. include/ Header files for basic types, GuestAppMonitor and Guest libraries, and session ID. include/vmGuestLibTest.c Sample C program to run all the Guest library functions and return statistics.
-On Linux, use gcc to compile this program, and run it on an ESXi hosted virtual machine. lib/lib32 or lib/win32 lib/lib64 or lib/win64 Shared objects or DLL files and libraries for the Guest library, the Guest library for Java, and the HA application monitoring library. vmGuestLibJava vmGuestLibJava/doc JAR file and standard Javadoc for a prepackaged Java implementation of the Guest API.
-For a list of methods, browse index.html and see the VMGuestLibInterface page.
+On Linux, use gcc to compile this program, and run it on an ESXi hosted virtual machine.